kcl-lang/kcl-lang.io/versioned_docs/version-0.4.5/user_docs/getting-started/install.md

 > To avoid the GLIBC version being too low, for lower versions of Linux such as Centos7, you can visit [Github](https://github.com/KusionStack/KCLVM/releases/) to find the release of kclvm-centos and download and install it.

-## 2. Install the KCL VS Code Extension
+## 2. Install the KCL IDE Extension

+### VS Code

-To improve the KCL development on VS Code, there are VS Code extensions for both VS Code Web IDE and VS Code.
+There are VS Code extensions for both VS Code and VS Code Web IDE.

+The KCL extension for the local VS Code IDE can be download from [here](https://marketplace.visualstudio.com/items?itemName=kcl.kcl-vscode-extension) and it provides more rich language support for the KCL language such as highlighting, auto-completion, quick info hover and code navigation, etc.

 The [VS Code Web IDE](https://vscode.dev) can be reached through the browser, and you can search and install the [KCL for vscode.dev](https://marketplace.visualstudio.com/items?itemName=kcl.kcl-vscode-web-extension) in the VS Code Extension tab.
 And here's the syntax highlighting view you'll get:

 ![](/img/docs/user_docs/getting-started/install/ide-vscode.png)

-The KCL extension for the local VS Code IDE provides more rich language support for the KCL language such as highlighting, auto-completion, quick info hover and code navigation, etc. Although the extension is not a must-required part of KCL, it is recommended to install it to improve coding efficiency.
+### IntelliJ IDEA

+Download the distribution from [here](https://github.com/KusionStack/intellij-kcl) and in IntelliJ IDEA, click Preference -> plugins -> install Plugin from Disk... -> select kcl-idea-plugin zip -> restart IDE.
+This plugin requires the IntelliJ IDEA 2020.2+

 ## Next step